muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 ignored which is a genuine source of power.
-This is how the British came to dominate the seas in the 18/19th centuries, their biggest trick was combining a clock, with a reference point and simple math that gets you the correct longitude, and combined with simple latitude info gave te ships their precise locations on Earth.
+This is how the British came to dominate the seas in the 18/19th centuries, their biggest trick was combining a clock, with a reference point and simple math that gets you the correct longitude, with simple latitude info gave te ships their precise locations on Earth.
 Developing countries wld be served well to understand this process.
 Many a times "copy the final product" approach is chosen, where the final sum is